 A common myth is that it’s fine to repay your debt slowly.
 The thinking is that this strategy will help improve your credit.

 In nearly every case, it’s always better to clear your indebtedness as soon as possible.
-That is especially the case for consumer debt.
+This is especially true for consumer debt.

-The focus should be to lower your debt-to-income ratio quickly, not what repaying the debt will do to your credit.
+The focus should be on lowering your debt-to-income ratio quickly, not what repaying the debt will do to your credit.

 Your credit will improve if you implement many of the ideas you use to kill debt.